 |Chapter chronology (All)|

-Tyrion remembers when Lysa Arryn announced to her court that Tyrion had slain Jon Arryn, Hand of the King.
-That was when Tyrion put his foot in, remarking “Oh, did I kill him too.”
+Tyrion remembers when Lysa Arryn announced to her court that Tyrion had slain Jon Arryn, the Hand of the King.
+That was when Tyrion put his foot in it, remarking “Oh, did I kill him too.”
 He went on to wonder aloud when he would have had enough time to do all this killing.
 He should have been silent but he had been in a foul mood, having been humiliated by having to be carried the last leg of the climb to the Eyrie by Bronn.
 Lysa warned him about where he was but he threatened them with the wrath of Jaime Lannister all the same.
-He even declared his threat a promise and driven even sickly young Robert into a frenzy.
-It was only the intervention of Catelyn that saved him from being made to fly; Cat stated he was her prisoner.
+He even declared his threat a promise and drove sickly young Lord Robert Arryn into a frenzy.
+It was only the intervention of Catelyn Stark that saved him from being made to fly when she insisted that Tyrion was her prisoner.
 Then he was sent to the sky cells.

-Tyrion wonders which of his siblings set the footpad to kill Bran Stark and if they also conspired in the death of Jon Arryn.
-If Arryn was been murdered it was subtly done whereas sending a footpad to kill Bran was unbelievably clumsy.
-This leads Tyrion to wonder if there is some other force involved that has made him a pawn.
-Tyrion hates being a pawn.
+Tyrion wonders which of his siblings sent the footpad to kill Bran Stark and if they also conspired in the death of Jon Arryn.
+If Arryn was murdered it was subtly done, whereas sending a footpad to kill Bran was unbelievably clumsy.
+This leads Tyrion to wonder if there is some other force involved that has made him a pawn; Tyrion hates being a pawn.

 Tyrion demands a trial-by-combat, which the fills the hall with derisive laughter.
-There are shouts throughout the hall, with most men asking to be given the honor of championing her cause.
+There are shouts throughout the hall, with most men asking to be given the honor of championing Lysa Arryn’s cause.
 Lysa declares that Ser Vardis Egen, the only silent man, will be her champion.
 Ser Vardis sinks to one knee, but declines the honor, insisting that to slaughter such a defenseless man would be shameful.
 Tyrion is quick to agree, demanding a champion the same as Lysa and naming his brother Jaime.
-When Lysa refuses Tyrion’s choice on the grounds that Jaime is hundreds of leagues away, Tyrion turns to Marillion to insist that—when he makes a ballad of these proceedings—he be sure to mention that Tyrion was denied a champion and sent bruised and hobbling against Lysa’s finest knight.
-Lysa tells him to name his champion and with a stirring in the back of the chamber, Bronn states he will stand as champion for Tyrion.
+When Lysa refuses Tyrion’s choice on the grounds that Jaime is hundreds of leagues away, Tyrion turns to Marillion to insist that when he makes a ballad of these proceedings he be sure to mention that Tyrion was denied a champion and sent bruised and hobbling against Lysa’s finest knight.
+Lysa tells him to name another champion.
+For a moment no one moves and Tyrion wonders if he has made a terrible mistake.
+Then there is a stirring in the back of the chamber, and Bronn calls out that he will stand as champion for Tyrion.